sbha/data_import/readxl.md

 head(df)
 ```

 This excerise assumes that the data is in an expected format; each file has the same column names and same column types.
 However, each `xlsx` file does not need to have the same number of sheets.
-In this example, file name `test1.xlsx` has two sheets, `test2.xlsx` has one, and `test3.xlsx` has two.
+In this example, file name `test1.xlsx` has two sheets, `test2.xlsx` has one, and `test3.xlsx` has two:

 ```{r}
 df %>% count(file_name, sheet_name)